Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Dataset

 \section{Dataset}

-We source dialogues from movie scripts.
-The collection process consist of the following steps: (1) movie selection, (2) raw scene collection, (3) OCR processing and human verification, (4) scene filtering (5) anonymization, and (6) relationship annotation.
+The dialogues in \dataset{} are sourced from movie scripts.
+The collection process consists of the following steps: (1) movie selection, (2) raw scene collection, (3) OCR processing and human verification, (4) scene filtering, (5) anonymization, and (6) relationship annotation.